Frequently Asked Questions

 andtwilioPhoneNumber

-: We construct the full URL for our webhook endpoint.
+: Construct the full URL for your webhook endpoint.
 It combines theAPI_BASE_URL

-(which needs to be publicly accessible) with the conventional Redwood path for functions (/.redwood/functions/
+(which must be publicly accessible) with the conventional Redwood path for functions (/.redwood/functions/

-: We call the Twilio API to send the message.body
+: Call the Twilio API to send the message.body

 ,from